jdorn/json-editor/README.md

 The `table` format works great when every array element has the same schema and is not too complex.

 The `tabs` format can handle any array, but only shows one array element at a time.
-It has tabs on the left for switching between them.
+It has tabs on the left for switching between items.

 Here's an example of the `table` format: